Gombe State University: Historical background

-Gombe State University was set up by Governor Mohammed Danjuma Goje in 2003.
-The state's ministry of education set up a 35-member committee of stakeholders who reported to the state executive council to establish a state owned university.
+Gombe State University was set up during the administration of Governor Mohammed Danjuma Goje in 2003.
+The state's ministry of education had set up a 35-member committee of stakeholders who reported to the state executive council to establish a state owned university.
 The state executive council approved the constitution of a 24-member technical planning committee to oversee the affairs of the university at the time of its inception.
 The university produces graduates to enable them to engage in productive political, economic, and social activities.
 The university has no religious affiliation.
-As a state-owned university, it is affordable, with low tuition and accommodation costs.
+As a state-owned university, it is comparably affordable, with low tuition and accommodation costs.

-Vice chancellors
+Vice Chancellors

 Professor Abdullahi Mahadi was the first Vice Chancellor of the university.
 Prior to joining Gombe State University as its pioneer vice chancellor when the university was established in 2004, Mahdi had served in the same capacity at Ahmadu Bello University, Zaria for a period of four years.
 He had been the Vice Chancellor of Gombe State University since its inception in 2005 until 2014, when the then governor of Gombe State, Ibrahim Dankwambo, appointed Ibrahim Umar as the next Vice Chancellor of the university.

 Before his appointment, Professor Ibrahim Umar was the Dean, Faculty of Science and Postgraduate School of the university.
 He was born in 1958 in Nafada Local Government Area, Gombe State.

 Professor Aliyu Usman El-Nafaty was appointed as the 3rd Vice Chancellor of Gombe State University, succeeding professor I.M Umar after the expiration of his tenure in 2019.
 And his tenure was expired in 2024.

 Upon the successful completion of El-Nafaty's tenure the Executive Governor of Gombe State Muhammad Inuwa Yahaya appointed Professor Sani Ahmed Yauta as the Acting Vice Chancellor Gombe State University in October 2024.